Coffee Types & Coffee Strength Explained

 Every day we receive a request from a customer asking for something like.........

-"I want a strong coffee, give me the strongest one you have !"
+"I want a strong black coffee, give me the strongest one you have!"

 Whether it's a call that has come through on our 1300 number or a preference stated in the Roaster's Choice comments field, there are quite a few members out there belonging to the "Must Be Strong" coffee club.

-Let me try to explain what this means in terms of coffee types and how it can become confusing for many people.
+Let me try to explain what this means in terms of coffee types and how it can become confusing for many coffee drinkers.

-At a technical level, strength is defined as the actual caffeine content, but over a long period of time people have tended to refer to strength as being a higher flavour - unfortunately, there can be many different distinctions between these meanings.
+At a technical level, strength is defined as the actual caffeine content on a particular amount of coffee, but over a long period of time people have tended to refer to strength as being a higher flavour - unfortunately, there can be many different distinctions between these meanings.

 The first myth we will bust here is the strength rating......it really does not exist at the point of coffee bean grading.
 I can't ring up the raw coffee broker and ask to buy "strong" coffee beans - it's just not how coffee beans are classified, categorized or purchased.